I work as a freelance communicator.

 In essence, I see myself as a translator.
 I speak Science, and I speak English, and I work hard to make the two understand one another.

-I'll expand on this in coming weeks, but for now, contact me and let's see if we can come to some sort of arrangement.
+It's possible I can help you.
+Why not contact me and let's see if we can come to some sort of arrangement?

 Mostly, I like to help people tell their stories.
 I'm a biologist by training and by inclination, and my main joy is applying that to food and the agriculture and industries that supply it.
 I also have side interests in economics and many other things.